 Outside of hip hop, Raia’s credits are diverse, including work with electronic artists Nick Hook and Phaseone, pop artist Kilo Kish, and jazz rock instrumentalists Grimace Federation.
 He also regularly works with Disney, in 2014 engineering songs for the hit original soundtrack to Frozen.
 Joey’s mixes can be heard on the critically acclaimed follow up record from El-P and Killer Mike, Run The Jewels 2.
 The album received rabid attention and was a frequent appearance on 2014 “best of” lists including best album nods from Pitchfork and Complex, and Best Rap Album from Rolling Stone, amongst numerous others.
 It was nominated for Album of the Year in the NME Awards.
 2015 also saw Raia mixing four singles for Tuka’s album Life Death Time Eternal (EMI Australia).

-Lorde’s latest collaboration featuring Run The Jewels “Supercut” (El-P Remix) was also mixed by Joey.
+Forthcoming releases mixed by Joey include music from Travis Barker and the highly anticipated release of Run The Jewels 4.
 He currently works out of his private mix room in Dobbs Ferry, New York.

 *E – Engineer, M-Mixer